 For people who have clots, doctors often prescribe anticoagulants (sometimes called blood thinners) such as heparin and warfarin.
 Heparin is given intravenously in the hospital for at least 2 days.
 Then, warfarin is given by mouth for 3 to 6 months.
 Aspirin also is taken indefinitely.

 Other complications after a heart attack include leakage of the mitral valve (mitral valve regurgitation Mitral Regurgitation Mitral regurgitation is leakage of blood backward through the mitral valve each time the left ventricle contracts.
-Genetic weakness of the mitral valve tissue (myxomatous degeneration) and heart... read more ).
+Disorders directly affecting the mitral valve and heart attack are the most... read more ).